solliancenet/azure-synapse-build-together-blog/Blog-1/intro-lecture.md

 ## Task 5: Working With Spark Pools

+Apache Spark is a popular in-memory parallel processing framework aimed at boosting the performance of big-analytics workloads.
+Azure Synapse Analytics provides deep integration into the power of Apache Spark by establishing metadata definitions of Spark cluster properties and configurations, also known as a Spark pool.
+It is important to note that defining Apache Spark pools within Azure Synapse Analytics yields no additional cost.
+Apache Spark in Azure Synapse Analytics will only incur charges once an instance is provisioned.
+An instance of a Spark pool is provided on-demand once a session is established, such as when executing a cell in a notebook.
+Once a session ends, the supporting infrastructure is automatically de-provisioned.

 1. Return to the **Knowledge center** and select **Use samples immediately**.
 Select **Explore sample data with Spark**.
 Finally, select **Use sample**.

 2. Notice that the sample opens as a *Notebook*.
 However, there are some similarities to the SQL script editor, such as the need to bind the notebook to a resource (in this case, the *SampleSpark* cluster deployed in the sample).
 However, you must also ensure that the notebook *Language* is set correctly (2).
 Lastly, note that a billable Spark session has not started, as Apache Spark pools also follow the serverless model.